johannesegger/GetIt/docs/challenges/draw-patterns.md

   * Continue drawing the two lines until the turtle is at the bottom right corner.
 * Sine wave - Version 1
   * Make sure you know how a [sine wave](https://en.wikipedia.org/wiki/Sine) looks like before you start.
-  * Start at the left edge and calculate the sine of the current x coordinate using `Math.Sin`.
+  * Start at the left edge and calculate the sine of the current X coordinate using `Math.Sin`.
-    > `Math.Sin` works with [radians](https://en.wikipedia.org/wiki/Radian), but we want our x coordinates to be interpreted as [degrees](https://en.wikipedia.org/wiki/Degree_(angle)).
+    > `Math.Sin` works with [radians](https://en.wikipedia.org/wiki/Radian), but we want our X coordinates to be interpreted as [degrees](https://en.wikipedia.org/wiki/Degree_(angle)).
-    > To do that we have to convert the x coordinate to radians before passing it to `Math.Sin`.
+    > To do that we have to convert the X coordinate to radians before passing it to `Math.Sin`.
     > The value we get back from `Math.Sin` is between -1 and 1 (that's how sine is defined).
     > Basically this is now the value that we use as y coordinate.
 However we should scale the value (i.e. multiply it by e.g. 100) before moving the turtle to that position.
-  * Calculate the y coordinate for the next x coordinate (you get a better resolution the smaller x steps you make) according to the above procedure until you hit the right edge.
+  * Calculate the y coordinate for the next X coordinate (you get a better resolution the smaller x steps you make) according to the above procedure until you hit the right edge.
 * Sine wave - Version 2
   * Instead of simply moving the turtle along the curve we draw a straight line from the scene bottom to the y value.
 * Sine wave - Version 3